 Supporting the mental health of student-athletes to help them flourish in and out of competition, across all life domains.

-As a champion for student-athlete mental health, SAMHI’s mission is to reduce mental illness stigma in sport, facilitate access to the resources needed to maintain and improve mental health, and advocate on behalf of student-athletes experiencing mental illness.
+As a champion for student-athlete mental health, SAMHI’s mission is to eliminate mental illness stigma in sport, facilitate access to the resources needed to maintain and improve mental health, and advocate on behalf of student-athletes experiencing mental illness.

 1. Adopt a student-athlete centered approach.